sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Create your Event Grid custom topic:**
 1. [Create an Event Grid custom topic](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart-portal) where all MQTT messages will be forwarded.
 This topic needs to fulfill the requirements detailed below in the routing considerations.
 2. Create an [Event Grid subscription](https://docs.microsoft.com/en-us/azure/event-grid/subscribe-through-portal) to route these messages to one of the supported Azure services or a custom endpoint.
-3. Create the namespace with MQTT Enabled and pass on the ARM ID for the custom topic that you created in step 1.
+3. Create the namespace with MQTT broker functionality in Event Grid enabled and pass on the ARM ID for the custom topic that you created in step 1.

 ### Routing Considerations:
 - The Event grid topic that will be used for routing need to fulfil the following requirements: